VShreya-git/Vibration-Based-Railway-Track-Health-Monitoring-System/README.md

 ### Working Principle

-•	Continuously read acceleration and GPS data.

-•	Compute vibration magnitude and monitor train speed.

-•	Compare values against predefined thresholds.

-•	If threshold exceeded:

-Send HTTP alert via Wi-Fi.

-Log timestamp, speed, vibration, and GPS location to SD card.

-•	Otherwise, continue routine monitoring.

-This ensures dual redundancy: wireless alerting + local blackbox storage.
+1. Start the system and initialize all sensors, Wi-Fi, and SD card modules.

+2. Read sensor values from accelerometer and piezo sensors.

+3. Acquire GPS data (speed, latitude, longitude).

+4. Check conditions:
+o If speed > threshold → set overspeed_flag = true.
+o If vibration > threshold → set vibration_flag = true.

+5. If either flag is true:
+o Prepare alert message with all details. o Send alert to remote server via Wi-Fi. o Log data with timestamp into the SD card.

+6. If both conditions are normal: o Continue logging routine readings for reference.

 ### Firmware Implementation